{{ result.summaryTitle }}

 Cutover allowance

-Final handoff time for service restart, endpoint changes, DNS work, or approval after validation.
+Final handoff time for service restart, endpoint changes, DNS work, approval, or user-facing release after validation.